Vaios0x/EIPs/README.md

 The [status page](https://eips.ethereum.org/) tracks and lists EIPs, which can be divided into the following categories:

+> **Note**: Each category serves a specific purpose in the Ethereum ecosystem and follows its own review process.

 - [Core EIPs](https://eips.ethereum.org/core) are improvements to the Ethereum consensus protocol.
 - [Networking EIPs](https://eips.ethereum.org/networking) specify the peer-to-peer networking layer of Ethereum.
 - [Interface EIPs](https://eips.ethereum.org/interface) standardize interfaces to Ethereum, which determine how users and applications interact with the blockchain.